 Earlier this month, Gray spoke with the Data & Society Research Institute for their Databite series, a regular program of live talks and conversations.
 As part of the event, Executive Director of PCF and co-founder of Amara Dean Jansen joined in for a Q&A at the end of the talk to share some of his experience growing the AOD program.
 Watch the video here:

 Know someone who would enjoy this video?
 Share the talk on Facebook, Twitter, or by email.
-We’ve also added the video to Amara’s volunteer subtitle team, where you can help us get this important talk subtitled in multiple languages.
+We’ve also added the video to Amara’s volunteer subtitle team, where you can help us get this important talk captioned and subtitled in multiple languages.
 Just sign in or sign up for your own free Amara account to join.
 Thank you for getting involved!